The Cabinet Office and Oracle have signed a new deal that will deliver in excess of £75 million in savings by 2015.

 The simplification of the relationship will ultimately drive economic benefits throughout the government estate, allow easier and more effective procurement of Oracle products and services.
 It will open up a new and collaborative relationship between the government and Oracle.

 The government has put in place policies to transform its approach to doing business, including greater transparency over potential public sector business, a level playing field for small businesses, better long-term partnerships with government and more simplicity in public sector procurement.
 Last year’s contract renegotiations delivered £800 million of savings across suppliers and a further £140 million will be delivered in total this year.
 The government has a radical programme of reforms to eradicate waste from Whitehall.
-This programme delivered unprecedented savings - £3.75bn in 2010/11, and is now on target to deliver a further £5bn in 2011/12.
+This programme delivered unprecedented savings - £3.75 billion in 2010 to 2011, and is now on target to deliver a further £5 billion in 2011 to 2012.

 Notes to Editors